waelhammoudeh/overpass-c-queries/README.md

 So please do not over use the public overpass server(s).
 Please setup your own server and use that with no limits, thank you in advance.

-A query to Overpass server can be sent throught script or program, I use c programming, hence, this repository also illustrates c programming.
+A query to Overpass server can be sent through script or program, I use c programming, hence, this repository also illustrates c programming.

 Organization: